The health care reform law known as the Affordable Care Act may directly affect your tax liability.

 The individual mandate for coverage

 A centerpiece of the Affordable Care Act is what's commonly referred to as the "individual mandate," which requires people to either have health insurance that provides an "minimum essential" level of benefits, receive an exemption, or pay a fee at tax time.
+For tax years after 2018, the penalty will no longer be assessed.

 In general, you and your dependents meet the requirement if you're covered by: